 It is the group of four cave temples that are beautifully carved out of red sandstone hills situated opposite to Badami Fort.
 Out of these four cave temples, three temples are based on Brahmanical theology and one on Jain.

-These temples are the finest example of sculptures as well as stone carvings that depict of several mythological themes.
+Badami Cave Temples Karnataka are the finest example of sculptures as well as stone carvings that depict of several mythological themes.
 Through all these temples are equally amazing yet the Cave Temple is very popular.
 Built of red sandstone, the temple has a hall with many pillars and a square shrine hollowed in the back wall.
 It houses the statues of Lord Shiva along with his consort Parvati.
 Another popular attraction of the place is the eighteen-armed Nataraja displaying 81 dance poses.
 The third temple, dedicated to Lord Vishnu is another amazing attraction of the place.

 This fort is situated on the hill top that is famous for its two Shivalayas.
 Due to its majestic location, the fort offers a bird-eye view of Badami.
 One can also see here the ruins of a watch over, treasury and large granaries.
 The beautiful temples of the fort also depict the legends of Krishna through its various murals, frescoes and sculptures.

 This famous museum boasts of its unique collections of ancient specimens that offer the glimpses of historical era.
 Dedicated to art and architectural work of the bygone era, are the four galleries inside the museum.
 The prime attractions of the museum include beautifully carved Makara Torana, the Lajja Gauri images of a fertility cult and a panel depicting scenes from Bhagwad Gita as well as animal dummies.
-You can visit this museum between 9 A.M.
-To 5 P. M.
+You can visit this museum between 9 am to 5 pm.

 Due to its historical associations, Badami is gifted with several fairs and festivals that are celebrated with great enthusiasm and unlimited joy.
 Held at Banashankari in the month of January/February is the Annual Temple Festival, which is very famous here.
-Another popular festivals include the Mallikarjuna Temple Festival and the Virupaksha Temple Car Festival celebrated in the month of March/April.
+Other popular festivals include the Mallikarjuna Temple Festival and the Virupaksha Temple Car Festival celebrated in the month of March/April.

 Best Time to Visit

 The cuisine of the city has the three staples-rice, ragi and jowar.
 Meat and fish dishes are also available.
-Tourists can get regular fast food, Indian and Chinese delicacies.
+Tourists can get regular fast food, South Indian and Chinese delicacies.

 How to Reach